debbiemarkslab/MuE/README.md

  - For this Edward2 implementation, GPUs typically run out of memory when working with sequences longer than about 275 amino acids.
 Longer sequences must currently be run on the CPU.

-## Writing new MuE output models
+## Writing new MuE observation models

-Writing new MuE output models requires a familiarity with building and training probabilistic models in Edward2.
+Writing new MuE observation models requires a familiarity with building and training probabilistic models in Edward2.
 There are four key utility functions in the `mue` package:

  - `make_transfer(M, dtype=tf.float64)` takes in the length of the ancestral sequence M and provides a set of constant transfer matrices (`transfer_mats`) that are used to structure the MuE distribution.
 It should be run once, before the training loop.
  - `make_hmm_params(vxln, vcln, uln, rln, lln, transfer_mats, dtype=tf.float64)` takes in the log of the MuE parameters, along with the transfer matrix returned by `make_transfer`, and returns the parameters of a hidden Markov model (HMM).
 These parameters can be fed to the HMM distribution in tensorflow probability.
  - `hmm_log_prob(distr, x, xlen)` takes in a tensorflow probability HMM distribution, and returns the probability of generating a sequence `x` of length `xlen` (the sequence is represented as a one-hot and padded encoding) .
 It's an alternative to the built-in tensorflow probability HMM log_prob function, which was until very recently incorrect.
- -  `encode` offers a utility for building amortized inference networks for MuE output models with local latent variables; an example of its usage is in the `FactorMuE.py` script.
+ -  `encode` offers a utility for building amortized inference networks for MuE observation models with local latent variables; an example of its usage is in the `FactorMuE.py` script.

 ## Tests
 To run the unit tests, navigate to the `tests` directory of the repo and run